FRBs/FRB/docs/galaxies.rst

 will be filled with the value (using units of Msun/yr).
 By default, an extinction correction will be applied to the measurement if the 'AV_nebular' was filled previously.
+This method also requires that the redshift have been set previously.

 I/O
 ---